 So in light of this biblical truth, prayerfully consider the following:

 “I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men” (1 Tim.
 2:1).

-The context reveals that general terms are used here for all kinds of people (without distinction).
+ALL men doesn’t include those in Hell, so it cannot mean ALL in an all-inclusive sense.
+It HAS to be a qualifying (selected) ALL.
+For instance, the context reveals that general terms are used here for all kinds of people (without distinction).
 It does NOT mean all without exception, but rather all without distinction of race, gender, social status, works, etc. For “God is no respecter of persons” (Acts 10:34, Mt.
 22:16), because He chooses His own apart from any earthly distinctions.